 - The type of alcohol used

 09 of 09

 Steep and Strain the Tincture

-After six weeks, strain the tincture through a colander, pressing as much tincture out of the berries as you can.
-Rebottle it in a clean jar, label it and store it in a dark place.
+After six weeks, strain the tincture through a colander into a bowl, pressing as much tincture out of the berries as you can.
+Rebottle the resulting liquid in a clean jar, label it and store it in a dark place.
+Discard the berries.